yjg30737/pyqt-openai/README.md

 ## How to Install
 1. git clone ~
+2. cd pyqt_openai
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
-3. from the root directory, type "cd pyqt_openai"
+4. cd pyqt_openai
-4. You should put your api key in the line edit.
+5. You should put your api key in the line edit.
 You can get it in <a href="https://platform.openai.com/account/api-keys">official site</a> of openai.
 Sign up and log in before you get it.

 Be sure, this is a very important API key that belongs to you only, so you should remember it and keep it secure.